-- From the drop-down menu, you have to choose the Run as administrator option.
-If you see a follow-up UAC dialog box, click Yes.
+- It would be best if you chose the Run as administrator option from the drop-down menu.
+If you see a follow-up UAC dialogue box, click Yes.

-- Now proceed for Upgrade with the installation assistant and see if the error still appears.
+- Now proceed to Upgrade with the installation assistant and see if the Error still appears.

 Method 3: Enable UAC

-If User Account Control has been disabled in Windows 11, then running the Assistant as Administrator may not work.
+Check if User Account Control has been disabled in Windows 11.
+If it is disabled, running the Assistant as Administrator may not work.
 In this case, you need to enable UAC, and here’s how to do it: